Led Zeppelin IV: Packaging

 The picture on the front of the album of an old man carrying a bundle of sticks on his back was bought in an antique shop in Reading, Berkshire by Plant.
 The picture was then affixed to the internal, papered wall of a partly demolished suburban house for the cover photograph to be taken.
 Research in 2023 suggests that the image, which had previously been described as an oil painting, is a black and white photograph dating to 1892 which had been hand-coloured.
-The original photograph was taken by Ernest Howard Farmer (1856 – 1944), the first head of the school of photography at Regent Street Polytechnic.
+The original photograph was taken by Ernest Howard Farmer (1856–1944), the first head of the school of photography at Regent Street Polytechnic.
 The research also suggests that the stooped figure is Lot Long (or Lot Longyear, 1823–1893), a thatcher from Mere, Wiltshire.
+In February 2026, a 60.8 by 44.4 cm 19th-century gelatin silver print of the photograph, said to be "taken from the original negative of the image ... the largest of its kind", was sold at auction for £16,000.

 The block of flats seen on the album is Salisbury Tower in the Ladywood district of Birmingham.
 Page has explained that the cover of the fourth album was intended to bring out a city/country dichotomy that had initially surfaced on Led Zeppelin III, and a reminder that people should look after the Earth.
 He later said the cover was supposed to be for "other people to savour" rather than a direct statement.
 The album cover was among the 10 chosen by the Royal Mail for a set of "Classic Album Cover" postage stamps issued in January 2010.

 The inside illustration, entitled "The Hermit", painted by Barrington Coleby (credited to Barrington Colby MOM on the album sleeve), was influenced by the design of the card of the same name in the Rider–Waite tarot deck.
 This character was later portrayed by Page himself in Led Zeppelin's concert film, The Song Remains the Same (1976).
 The inner painting is also referred to as View in Half or Varying Light.
 The typeface for the lyrics to "Stairway to Heaven", printed on the inside sleeve of the album, was Page's contribution.
 He found it in an Arts and Crafts magazine called The Studio which dated from the late 19th century.
 He thought the lettering was interesting and arranged for someone to create a whole alphabet.